Paul Schneider (soccer)

-Paul Schneider (born June 24, 1976) is a retired American soccer player who played professionally in the USL A-League.
+Paul Schneider (born June 24, 1976) is an American retired soccer player who played professionally in the USL A-League.

 Schneider began his college career at Long Island University before transferring to George Mason University in 1996.
 That summer, he also played for the Long Island Rough Riders U-23 team.
-Schneider played for ASV Durlach during the 1998-1999 season.
+Schneider played for ASV Durlach during the 1998–1999 season.
 He then returned to the United States, briefly played for New York Hota of the Cosmopolitan Soccer League before signing with the Minnesota Thunder of the USISL A-League.
 In 2001, Schneider played the Major League Soccer pre-season with the Tampa Bay Mutiny.
 He saw time in only one regular season game before being released.
 Schneider returned to the Thunder.
 In June 2001, the Thunder traded Schneider to the Atlanta Silverbacks.